Do you want to learn more about Edvard Munch's life and art?

 Edvard Munch, artes-bok 18 | William Ritter | Pax Forlag, 2015

 In 1905 there was an exhibition of Edvard Munch's works in one of Prague's galleries.
-It shocked a European public.
+It shocked the European public.
 The art connoisseur, critic and cosmopolitan William Ritter was also provoked by it.
 He wrote an incensed, yet also deeply fascinated "review" of Munch's pictures.
-The following year Ritter's virtuoso text was published in the tome Etudes d'Art étranger.
+The following year Ritter's virtuoso text was published in the book Etudes d'Art étranger.
 Ritter discusses the pictures, as he becomes aware of "all that is hideous in our time".
 At the same time he maintains that "the daub-painting, cold Norwegian" is a genius.